usubalang/usuba/_posts/2020-03-16-interleaving.md

 **Remark.** When benchmarking interleaving on general purpose registers, we were careful to disable Clang's auto-vectorization (using `-fno-slp-vectorize -fno-vectorize`).
-Failing to do so produces inconsistent results since Clang is able to partially vectorize some implementations and not others.
+Failing to do so produces inconsistent results since Clang erratically and partially vectorizes some implementations and not others.
 Furthermore, we would not be benchmarking general purpose registers anymore since the vectorized code would use SSE or AVX registers.